rikdata/rikdata.github.io/configuration/README.md

 <img src="/images/ScreenShots/configuration/Screenshot_20201103-190808.jpg" width="250"/>

-The app will copy all the details of the selected menu path and will take you to the view/edit form.
+The app will copy all the selected menu path details and take you to the view/edit form.
 Enter/Modify all the required information and click on save.

 !> Don't try to modify the entity definition field on the first tab directly.
 The value is derived on all the fields from the Entity Definition tab.